IQTLabs/FakeFinder/README.md

 | [medics](https://github.com/IQTLabs/FakeFinder/tree/main/detectors/medics)   | video (mp4)        |  DFDC<sup>1  | [Model Card](https://github.com/IQTLabs/FakeFinder/blob/readme_work/model_cards/MedicsCard.pdf) |
 | [boken](https://github.com/IQTLabs/FakeFinder/tree/main/detectors/boken)   | video (mp4)        |  DFC<sup>2  | Model Card |

 As part of the inplementation we have evaluated the current models against the test sets provided by both ([1](https://ai.facebook.com/datasets/dfdc/), [2](https://github.com/EndlessSora/DeeperForensics-1.0/tree/master/dataset)) competitions after they closed.
 The following figure shows the True Positive Rate (TPR), False Positive Rate (FPR) and final accuracy (Acc) for all six models against these data.
-We have also included the average binary bross entropy (LogLoss) whcih was ultimately used to score the competition.
+We have also included the average binary cross entropy (LogLoss) whcih was ultimately used to score the competition.

 <img src="./images/all_results.png" alt="drawing" width="900"/>

-We have also measured the correclation between the six detectors over all of the evaulation dataset, shown in the following figure (Note: a correlation > 0.7 is considered a strong correlation)
+We have also measured the correlation between the six detectors over all of the evaulation dataset, shown in the following figure (Note: a correlation > 0.7 is considered a strong correlation)

 <img src="./images/correlations.png" alt="drawing" width="500"/>